vsoch/cssclean/README.md

  - for any style block, one matching class or identifier is sufficient for inclusion
  - multiple levels selectors are not combined (e.g., using "button" is sufficient to add `.button. red`.
- - we always keep keyframes.
+ - we always keep keyframes and imports.
 Additional parsing could be added to support checking, but they are fairly rare (imho).
+ - The library is **new** and I may have missed a case!
+Please [open an issue](https://github.com/vsoch/cssclean/issues) if you find something.

 Of course this could be improved upon but we would need more careful token parsing!
 Please [open an issue](https://github.com/vsoch/cssclean/issues) if you are interested.